 Eats were the first step

-We took the opportunity to go to a little restaurant we previously had visited.
+We took the opportunity to go to a little restaurant we’d previously visited.
 PJ’s Farm2Fork is a restaurant that tries to source locally produced food with an emphasis on organic or those grown without pesticides or herbicides.
 That, coupled with interesting recipes provides a very cool eatery in a very unlikely place.

-We started with an order of the “duck fried potatoes,” which are red potato chunks fried in duck fat with a special dipping sauce.
+We began with an order of the “duck fried potatoes,” which are red potato chunks fried in duck fat with a special dipping sauce.
 We each then had a B.E.L.T. – which is a BLT with an Egg added along with some herby mayo on Toast.
 It made a tasty meal for less than $10 apiece.

 On to the Entertainment